-The Project has conducted policy-outreach meetings at the Thirteenth (Bali, Indonesia), Fourteenth (Poznan, Poland), Fifteenth (Copenhagen, Denmark), and Sixteenth (Cancun, Mexico), and Eighteenth (Doha, Qatar) COPs.
+The Project has conducted policy-outreach meetings at the Thirteenth (Bali, Indonesia), Fourteenth (Poznan, Poland), Fifteenth (Copenhagen, Denmark), and Sixteenth (Cancun, Mexico), Eighteenth (Doha, Qatar), and Nineteenth (Warsaw, Poland) COPs.
 The Project co-hosted an additional event at COP-18 with the Qatar government.
 At the COPs—and at intermediate U.N. negotiating sessions—Project leaders have also held meetings with individual negotiating teams from over 50 countries.
 At all of these meetings, the Project receives valuable insights, suggestions, and feedback with regard to international climate change policy.

 ABOUT THE PROJECT'S DIRECTOR